ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/SimpleCodeGenerator_readme.txt

 Sofer\r\nTITLE:Programmer\r\nEMAIL;TYPE=INTERNET;TYPE=WORK;TYPE=PREF:suppor
 t@nirsoft.net\r\nURL;TYPE=Homepage:https://www.nirsoft.net\r\nEND:VCARD"

+/ShowFromFile <QR Code Filename>
+This command generates the QR Code for the string stored in the specified filename, and displays it on the main window of SimpleCodeGenerator.
+SimpleCodeGenerator can read files with the following character encoding:
+ANSI/ASCII, UTF-8 With BOM, UTF-16 With BOM.

+Examples:
+SimpleCodeGenerator.exe /ShowFromFile "c:\temp\qrcode1.txt"
+SimpleCodeGenerator.exe /ErrorCorrection 2 /MinVersion 10 /MaxVersion 40
+/ShowFromFile "c:\temp\qrcode2.txt"

 /Save <QR Code String> <Image Filename> {Image Scaling}
 This command generates the QR Code for the specified string, and then exports it to the specified image filename (.png , .gif , .jpg , .tiff,